About me

 Hello!

-I am Qingyun Wang, an incoming Assistant Professor of the Data Science Department at William & Mary, starting in August 2025.
+I am Qingyun Wang, an Assistant Professor of the Data Science Department at College of William and Mary.

 Research Interests